heshanfu/netlifycms-gridsome/README.md

-# Netlify CMS Template for Gridsome
+# Netlify CMS Gridsome starter template

 > A simple, hackable & minimalistic starter for Gridsome that uses Netlify CMS for content.